smanukondu/kubernetes-ansible/README.md

 # Kubernetes Cluster using Ansible
 * Clone repository.
 * Create multiple centos8 servers.
 One master and many worker.
-Use vagrant like [here](https://github.com/edib/many_vagrant_machines)
 * Change the “ad_addr” in the env_variables file with the IP address of the Kubernetes master node.
 * Add the IP Addresses of the worker nodes and the master node in the “hosts” file.
 * Run the following command to setup the Kubernetes Master node.